webjunkie/arches/docbox/003_data_model.md

 + Tile - stores all business data
 + ResourceXResource - records relationships between resource instances

 Creating a new resource in the database instantiates a new ResourceInstance, which belongs to one resource class and has a unique `resourceinstanceid`.
 A resource instance may also have its own security/permissions properties in order to allow a fine-grained level of user-based permissions.
-[This is preliminary, as I don't thinkthe permissions systems have been fully implemented yet. -AC]
+[THIS IS PRELIMINARY, AS I DON'T THINK THE FINAL PERMISSIONS SYSTEMS HAVE BEEN CREATED. -AC]

-Once data have been captured, they are stored as "tiles" in the database.
-Each tile stores one instance of all of the attributes of a given NodeGroup for a resource instance, as referenced by the `resourceinstanceid`.
+Once data have been captured, they are stored as Tiles in the database.
+Each Tile stores one instance of all of the attributes of a given NodeGroup for a resource instance, as referenced by the `resourceinstanceid`.
 This business data is stored as a JSON object, which is a dictionary with n number of keys/value pairs that represent a Node's id `nodeid` and that Node's value.

 in theory: